 4. In-floor lights, can be installed around the perimeter of the deck, lighted pathways across the deck or strictly a decorative artwork to be viewed from a higher deck or house window.
 Heavy duty in design, they can be safely walked on freeing you in placement.

-A word of caution, a “starry night” design, limits your deck furniture placementOpens in a new tab..
+A word of caution, a “starry night” design, limits your deck furniture placement.
 A chair or table moved on the deck may ruin your star constellation.
 On the other hand, a cloud will cover a star or two in the night sky at times.

 Deck Ambience lighting fixtures